• Skip to primary navigation

 Why this soup is just so good....

-• Don't we love using up leftover ingredients from one meal to create another delicious meal?
+• Don't we love using up leftover ingredients from one meal to create another delicious simple meal?
 It's a great way to save time and money.
-This soup is so perfect for using up cooked ham from a Holiday or large gathering.
-The meat is used as well as the bone, which makes fantastic broth.
+This soup is so perfect to use a ham shank or ham bone to make a flavorful broth.

 • It makes a huge amount of soup.
 Since this soup is even better the next day as the flavors meld together, you'll love that it makes so many different meals.
 Also, there is plenty left over to freeze.